Program at a glance

 15:15–15:35

-Lupus nephritis: redefining treatment goals
+Lupus nephritis: Redefining treatment goals

 Fernando Fervenza (USA)